Hurghada Excursions to Cairo

 One-day Hurghada Tours to Pyramids by bus

 If you’re staying in Hurghada, you don’t have to miss out on the ancient wonders of Cairo.
 Take advantage of this bus tour, which will transport you from the resort town to the Egyptian capital for a full day of sightseeing.
 Marvel at the Pyramids of Giza, the Sphinx, and thousands of artefacts, including the legendary King Tut’s golden mask, at the Egyptian Museum.
-You’ll also get to enjoy a delicious lunch and explore the local bazaar.
+You’ll also enjoy a delicious lunch and explore the local bazaar.
 You’ll be comfortable and safe throughout the journey with a knowledgeable driver-guide and an air-conditioned vehicle.

-Indulge in a remarkable day trip to the heart of Egypt, Cairo, and discover the treasures of an ancient civilization.
+Indulge in a remarkable day trip to Cairo, the heart of Egypt, and discover the treasures of an ancient civilization.
 Your Egyptologist tour guide will pick you up from your hotel around 02:00 AM to start the journey to Cairo.
-Driving along the stunning coast of the red sea, you’ll cover a distance of 335 KM to Suez before moving another 120 KM to Cairo, which will take approximately 5 hours.
+Driving along the stunning coast of the Red Sea, you’ll cover a distance of 335 KM to Suez before moving another 120 KM to Cairo, which will take approximately 5 hours.
 A rest stop is scheduled in the middle of the way at Zafarana rest house for 30 minutes to enjoy a quick breakfast, coffee, and bathroom use.

 The journey continues for two more hours until you reach Cairo around 09:00 in the morning.
 Once there, you’ll be awestruck by the breathtaking Pyramids of Giza, the enigmatic Sphinx, and the unparalleled collection of thousands of artefacts at the Egyptian Museum.
 You’ll also have time to relish a delicious lunch and explore the vibrant local bazaar.
 Your safety and comfort are guaranteed with an air-conditioned vehicle and a skilled driver-guide at your service.